TetrusAO/Wixoss-TCG-Cockatrice-Plugin/README.md

 -- **OPTIONAL:  Change the theme to the Wixoss TCG theme** --

 After successfully following through the previous steps above, go to (Cockatrice -> Settings -> Appearance).
 There should be a dropdown menu among its options there that will let you change the in-client theme to the Wixoss theme, featuring the game's main deck card back and a hand icon along with it.

+-- **FOR NEW UPDATES FROM WXI-05 ONWARD**

+Due to additional efforts to optimize the database for my friend's Discord bot to handle, a bunch of internal adjustments were made to the .xml file.
+This is actually great news for regular users, as now a nice portion of the updating tedium is removed.

+From now on, starting with the WXi-05 update, users no longer have to redownload the whole plugin hosted here to update their Cockactrice.
+Instead, they only need to download the .xml file itself named Wixoss TCG.xml.
+This is the only file users have to replace their old .xml with from now on.
+No more additional images or other steps!
+But for the best performance of this new update process, do the following for only the **FIRST TIME** you update to WXi-05 or newer:

+1. In Cockatrice, go to Card Database -> Open Custom Image Folder.
+You should see a CUSTOM and downloadedPics folder inside.
+2. Completely delete both of those folders.
+That's right, you don't need those things anymore.
+The downloadedPics folder will be remade upon looking up cards in the client again, but this is to clear older downloaded images with new ones.

+That's all.
+Your new database is now cleaned up and at its best performance.
+Enjoy!

 -- **Some useful functions to help operate Wixoss TCG on Cockatrice** --